 All entry forms, together with the proper fees, must be received by the relevant Co-ordinator by the closing date.
-Dance: Monday 3rd December 2018 – Music, Singing, Speech & Drama: Friday 7th December 2018.
+Dance: tbc December 2019 – Music, Singing, Speech & Drama: Friday 13th December 2019.
 Fees are not refundable.

 The age stated in the syllabus is (a) for dance that of the competitor on the first day of the Festival and (b) for other disciplines that of the competitor at the time of competing.
 Proof of age may be required by the Organising Team.
 For classes with more than one competitor, the age group is determined by the age of the oldest competitor.